polac24/StubKit/docs/documentation.md

 databaseMock.addUser(givenName: "Tom", lastName: "On") databaseMock.addUser(givenName: "John", lastName: "Derk")

-XCTAssert(tomSequence) // ✅
+SKTVerify(tomSequence) // ✅
 XCTAssertTrue(tomSequence.verify()) // Equivalent to above call
-XCTAssert(derkSequence) // ✅
+SKTVerify(derkSequence) // ✅
-XCTAssert(tomDerkSequence) // 🛑 - "Sequence expectation not met: Called 0 times while expected once"
+SKTVerify(tomDerkSequence) // 🛑 - "Sequence expectation not met: Called 0 times while expected once"
-XCTAssertNotMet(tomDerkSequence) // ✅

 💥 // notVerifiedSequence has not been verified
 ```

-> Keep in mind that all the **expected** sequences have to be verified by `XCTAssert` or `sequence.verify()`.
+> Keep in mind that all the **expected** sequences have to be verified by `SKTVerify` or `sequence.verify()`.
 Deallocation of non-verified sequence is treated as a programmer error and leads to an assertion.

 Setup sequences expectation is always evaluated, no matter if it responsible for a return value or not.
 Therefore, you can assign several expectations for the same function without conflicts.